1,000+ Opportunities

 Look under Annual Grant Reports.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations and church organizations in good standing, primarily in Idaho (per stored data; not confirmed from page).
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations and church organizations in good standing, primarily in Idaho (per stored data; not confirmed from page).
+Confirm the full requirements in the official notice before applying.